Encouraging Water Kefir Grains to Multiply

 Keep the Kefir Grains Out of the Refrigerator

-The ideal environment for kefir grains is on the counter, at room temperature being fed with fresh sugar water every 24-48 hours.
-At times though, it may be necessary to take a break from making water kefir and when necessary they can be stored in the refrigerator but when doing so, kefir grains are placed in a state of hibernation.
-It can be difficult for the kefir grains to come out of a hibernated state repeatedly and so we strongly recommend limiting cold exposure only to times when it is absolutely necessary (e.g. a yearly vacation, etc.).
+The ideal environment for kefir grains is on the counter, at room temperature. being fed with fresh sugar water every 24 to 48 hours.
+At times though, it may be necessary to take a break from making water kefir and when necessary they can be stored in the refrigerator, but when doing so, they will be in a state of hibernation.
+It can be difficult for the kefir grains to come out of a hibernated state repeatedly and so we strongly recommend limiting cold exposure only to times when it is absolutely necessary (e.g., a yearly vacation, etc.).
 Click here for more information on taking a break from making kefir.

-What you can do: If possible, use a whole sugar or add a teaspoon of molasses to each quarter cup of white sugar.
+If possible, use a whole sugar or add a teaspoon of molasses to each quarter cup of white sugar.
 Either method will increase the mineral levels.
-If you are looking for a lighter tasting kefir and prefer to just use white sugar, keep reading as you'll need to rely on your water source or adding minerals to keep your kefir grains healthy.
+If you are looking for a lighter tasting kefir and prefer to just use white sugar, you'll need to rely on your water source or adding minerals to keep your kefir grains healthy.

 Add Minerals if Necessary

 If it seems unlikely your kefir grains will derive sufficient mineral content from your available sugar and water sources, there are several options for adding minerals (choose one):

 *Unfortunately, due to the wide variation in circumstances, we cannot guarantee kefir grains will multiply.
 Even if they do not multiply, the kefir grains can be used repeatedly to make kefir.